rajatrao-13/rajatrao-13.github.io/_posts/2020-06-21-HackTheBox-ServMon.md

 ### 3.1 || Enumerate local system

 Our next step to get maximum level of privilege and in the process od doing so, we were able to discover the target machines uses `NSClient ++`.
-This service was also discover via nmap output ( `8443` .)
+This service was also discovered via nmap output ( `8443` .)

 **Port 8443**

 ![deploy using travis](/assets/img/posts/HTB/ServMon/9.png){:class="img-fluid"}

-On searching for exploits with respect to `NSClient ++`, we were able to find a wtiteup on exploit-db to escalte the privilege by exploiting `NSClient ++` exploit.
+On searching for exploits with respect to `NSClient ++`, we were able to find a writeup on exploit-db to escalte the privilege by exploiting `NSClient ++` vulenrability.

 **NSClient ++ writeup on exploit-db**: [https://www.expxloit-db.com/exploits/46802](https://www.expxloit-db.com/exploits/46802)